Connect with others who understand.

 Written by Emily Brown

-Looking to get moving, but worried about safety?
+Looking to get moving but worried about safety?
 You’re not alone.
-Muscle weakness and other symptoms of myasthenia gravis (MG), like fatigue and uncoordinated movements, can pose challenges to being physically active.
+Muscle weakness and other myasthenia gravis (MG) symptoms like fatigue and uncoordinated movements, can pose challenges to being physically active.
 It’s understandable to worry about your safety while exercising with MG.

-MG symptoms might make you want to avoid working out, yet research suggests that people with stable MG can safely exercise and, as a result, improve muscle function.
-Read on to learn more about the benefits of exercise and which activities tend to work best for people living with MG.
+MG symptoms might make you want to avoid working out.
+Still, research suggests people with stable MG can safely exercise and, as a result, improve muscle function.
+Read on to learn more about the benefits of exercise, risks to be aware of, and some tips about activities that tend to work best for people living with MG.

-It’s important to consult your doctor before starting any new physical activity.
-Your doctor can help you avoid injury, set healthy goals, and even refer you to resources or a physical therapist to design an exercise routine.
+Talk with your doctor before starting any new physical activity.
+Your doctor can help you avoid injury, set healthy goals, and refer you to resources or a physical therapist to design an exercise routine.

 Benefits of Exercise With Myasthenia Gravis